Particular/docs.particular.net/samples/scaleout/distribution-strategy/sample.md

 - samples/scaleout/senderside
 ---

-NOTE: This sample applies only to version 6 and above.
+NOTE: This sample applies only to Versions 6 and above.

-[The sender side distribution sample](/samples/scaleout/senderside) shows how clients can distribute messages among a number of server instance.
+[The sender side distribution sample](/samples/scaleout/senderside) shows how clients can distribute messages among a number of server instances.
 Sometimes the built-in round-robin distribution strategy is not feasible though.
 This sample shows how to build a custom distribution strategy that takes *weight* (an approximation of processing power) into account when deciding where to route a given message.

 ## Code walk-through